Nelly-Wambui/Unix-Shell_Assignment/README.md

 Try this with the command "expr 1 / 0", whose purpose is to calculate the integer result of 1 divided by 0.
 What happens?
 Why?
 ```
 ​expr : division by zero
+It is not defined what 1 is being divided by
 ```
 ### Question 18
 How can you separately redirect the standard output and the standard error streams into two separate files?